-4.11 Special Circumstances Related to Type of Ownership
+B. Special Circumstances Related to Type of Ownership

-a.
+i.
 Stick-built homes on leased land

 Applicants with Stick-built homes on leased land must document that they are the owner of the structure and have the repair responsibility for the home.
 Applicants also must document that they currently have a valid lease.